Murder of Sherri Jarvis: Facial reconstructions

-Several forensic facial reconstructions have been created to illustrate estimations of how Walker County Jane Doe may have looked in life.
+Several forensic facial reconstructions have been created to illustrate estimates of how Walker County Jane Doe may have looked in life.
 In 1990, forensic and portrait artist Karen T. Taylor created a postmortem drawing of Walker County Jane Doe in which she incorporated an estimation as to the appearance of the necklace she had been wearing.
 An investigator at the Walker County Sheriff's office has also created a facial rendering of the victim.

 Taylor has included this case in her book Forensic Art and Illustration, in which she confessed to having experienced difficulties in creating her sketch of the decedent as the only frontal photograph made available to her at the time was of one taken after the victim had received extensive reconstructive cosmetic treatment at the Huntsville Funeral Home in order for her facial features to be sufficient to be viewed in an open-casket funeral.
-Taylor further explained that a scaled photograph of the girl's necklace was not made available to her, and she was forced to guess at the size of this item of jewelry for the facial reconstruction she produced.
+Taylor further explained that a scaled photograph of the girl's necklace was not made available to her, and she was forced to estimate the size of this item of jewelry for the facial reconstruction she produced.

 Within the decade prior to Walker County Jane Doe's identification, the National Center for Missing & Exploited Children constructed and released two facial reconstructions of how the victim may have appeared in life.
-The first facial reconstruction was released in 2012 and the second shortly after the 35th anniversary of her murder.
+The first facial reconstruction was released in 2012, and the second shortly after the 35th anniversary of her murder.
 All facial reconstructions were created with the aid of studying mortuary photographs taken of the victim.

 An array of four unidentified young females whose faces have been forensically reconstructed—all of whom have since been identified.
 Sherri Jarvis is depicted third from the left.